mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

   <img style="width:100%" src="https://www.tensorflow.org/images/Parallelism.png">
 </div>

-One important difference is that in the implementation presented here we can spread the parameters across the available GPUs as described in the previous subsection, in this case the gradients will be everaged and updated at the `/gpu:0`.
+If using `--is_cpu_ps=False` the gradients will be everaged and updated at the `/gpu:0` not in the CPU.

 ### Distributed Settings Terminology

-First of all is important to notice that when runing locally with multiple GPUs we're doing in-graph replication and synchronous training (using gradient averaging).
+First, is important to notice that when runing locally with multiple GPUs we're doing in-graph replication and synchronous training (using gradient averaging).

 When running on distributed settings we're doint between-graph replication and we can choose between asynchronous training and synchronous training.
-We recommend to do synchronous training, for this we'll use [tf.train.SyncReplicasOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/SyncReplicasOptimizer) as the model optimizer.
+We recommend doing synchronous training, for this we'll use [tf.train.SyncReplicasOptimizer](https://www.tensorflow.org/api_docs/python/tf/train/SyncReplicasOptimizer) as the model optimizer.

 So in summary we're using between-graph replication for distributed training, and in-graph replication for using multiple GPUs in each worker.

 Read [deploy/distributed/replicated_training](https://www.tensorflow.org/deploy/distributed#replicated_training)
 for details about the terminology used.

-### Building a Custom Hook

-* @tobyboyd: add some comments about how to do it?

 ### Distributed TensorFlow with Experiments